How To Determine a Good Rental Property

 There are great markets all over the country.
 In every state, you can find pockets of markets on the brink of growth.
 Here is some of the criteria we look for:

-- Is it in a good market?
-Investors can determine if the area is experiencing a buyer’s or seller’s market by checking inventory levels and how long it takes for a property to sell (average number of days on market, or DOM).
+• Is it in a good market?
+Investors can determine whether the area is experiencing a buyer’s or seller’s market by checking inventory levels and the average number of days on market (DOM) for a property.

-- Does the area have a low median or average home price?
-Median home prices are basically the middle of the road properties.
+• Does the area have a low median or average home price?
+Median home prices are the middle-of-the-road properties.
 In an affordable market, the average home price should be no more than 3 to 4 times the average income.

 What Type of Rental Property Should I Buy?